-And really, that’s it.
+And really, that’s all there is to it.
 The script is automatically run in the background, and that quick keyboard shortcut is easy to use to improve your productivity in just a moment.
 The app is lightweight and runs well in the background, and can be closed completely with just a touch of a button right from with your desktop at the bottom of the taskbar.
 Always On Top is one of our favorite utilities on Windows, and well recommended for anyone who wants a simple tool for a simple job.

 AutoHotkey is, essentially, a free program that allows you to write your own scripts, or to plug in scripts from others, that helps you to create macros on your computer.
 It’s a program used and recommended widely on the internet, for uses ranging from gaming to changing the direction of your mouse scroll.
 If you’re looking to pin windows to your desktop, you can do so easily with AutoHotkey—although it’s worth noting that you’ll have to manually create the script by writing code.
 It’s pretty easy to do, but if you’re looking for something that comes prewritten, we would suggest sticking to the easier Always On Top, which effectively comes as a pre-packaged AutoHotkey script.
 Regardless, here’s the steps on how to do it: